TEN BETS FOR TFF #50

 So, since 2009 TFF has had the second most World Premieres of Best Picture nominees trailing only Venice and tied with Sundance.
 However, what Matt doesn't look is the North American Premieres that happen at Telluride (and Toronto and New York for that matter).
 If you factor those in, then Telluride's place in the fest firmament re: Oscar BP nominations is more pronounced.

-Here's the rundown for each year where TFF screened the North American premiere (usually) of films that were Oscar nominated for Best Picture after having their World Premiere at and earlier fest:
+Here's the rundown for each year where TFF screened the North American premiere (usually) of films that were Oscar nominated for Best Picture after having their World Premiere at an earlier fest:

 2022: TAR (Venice)